Basil: Culinary

 Basil is most commonly used fresh in recipes.
-In general, it is added last, as cooking quickly destroys the flavor.
+In general, it is added last, as cooking quickly destroys the flavour.
 The fresh herb can be kept for a short time in plastic bags in the refrigerator, or for a longer period in the freezer, after being blanched quickly in boiling water.
-It has a flavor resembling that of liquorice.
+It has a flavour resembling that of liquorice.

 Leaves and flowers

 The most commonly used Mediterranean basil cultivars are "Genovese", "Purple Ruffles", "Mammoth", "Cinnamon", "Lemon", "Globe", and "African Blue".
 Basil is one of the main ingredients in pesto, an Italian sauce with olive oil and basil as its primary ingredients, and is used in other sauces and salad dressings.
 Many national cuisines use fresh or dried basils in soups and other foods, such as to thicken soups.
-Basil is commonly steeped in cream or milk to create flavor in ice cream or chocolate truffles.
+Basil is commonly steeped in cream or milk to create flavour in ice cream or chocolate truffles.
 It is sometimes used to infuse oils and vinegars.

-Lemon basil has a strong lemony smell and flavor due to the presence of citral.
+Lemon basil has a strong lemony smell and flavour due to the presence of citral.
 It is widely used in Indonesia, where it is called kemangi and served raw as an accompaniment to meat or fish.